tmacwill/understanding-computers/12-graphics.markdown

     <h1>Practice Problems</h1>
 </div>

+1. Why do filenames have extensions?
+Does a file need to have an extension to be opened?
+Why or why not?

 1. What's the difference between additive and subtractive color mixing?
-Give an example of each.
+Give an example of a set of primary colors that can be used for each.

+1. What is the color depth of a black-and-white, monochrome image?

+1. What colors do the following color codes represent?

+    i. #F08080

+    ii. #B0E0E6

+    iii. #C0FFEE

+1. Why might a website want to create both low-resolution and high-resolution versions of its logo?
+What are the advantages of a low resolution logo, and what are the advantages of a high resolution logo?

 1. What's the difference between lossless compression and lossy compression?
 Give an example of a file format that uses each.

+1. Why is it that vector graphics scale to larger sizes so nicely, but raster graphics do not?

+1. Try seam carving some of your own photos!
+It's really cool.
+Content-aware scaling is available in both Photoshop and as a plugin for the GIMP, but you can also just download the Seam Carving GUI.
+Images with lots of empty space in the horizontal or vertical directions will produce the best results!